Topical Maps Entities How It Works

 Explains how citizenship affects family sponsorship options, eligibility differences between citizens and permanent residents, and step-by-step sponsorship process for spouses, parents and children.

-Content Strategy for Canadian Citizenship: Eligibility, Tests and Processing Times
+Content strategy and topical authority plan for Canadian Citizenship: Eligibility, Tests and Processing Times

 The recommended SEO content strategy for Canadian Citizenship: Eligibility, Tests and Processing Times is the hub-and-spoke topical map model: one comprehensive pillar page on Canadian Citizenship: Eligibility, Tests and Processing Times, supported by 27 cluster articles each targeting a specific sub-topic.
-This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Canadian Citizenship: Eligibility, Tests and Processing Times — and tells it exactly which article is the definitive resource.
+This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Canadian Citizenship: Eligibility, Tests and Processing Times.

 32